-As employees of the federal government, the individual branches of service maintain official military personnel files for active duty, National Guard and reserve service members.
-Official military personnel files for veterans are maintained by the National Personnel Records Center.
+As employees of the federal government, the individual branches of service and the National Personnel Records Center maintain Official Military Personnel Files for Active and Reserve Component service members and veterans, respectively.
 Each organization provides limited access to the general public to military records in an effort to strike a balance between the public's right to obtain information from federal records, as outlined in the FOIA, and your right to privacy as defined by the Privacy Act.

 The type of information releasable to the general public from federal records is dependent upon whether or not a person is requesting information under the provisions of the FOIA or has authorization from you or next-of-kin.

-- Without your or your next-of-kin's authorization.
-Without your (or your next-of-kin if you are deceased) consent, the services or National Personnel Records Center can only release limited information from your official military personnel file to the general public.
-Examples of information which may be available from your personnel without an unwarranted invasion of privacy include: name, service number, dates of service, branch of service, final duty status, final rank, assignments and geographical locations, military education level, awards and decorations, photograph, transcript of courts-martial trials and place of entrance and separation.
+- Without your or your next-of-kin's authorization - Without your (or your next-of-kin if you are deceased) consent, the services or National Personnel Records Center can only release limited information from your Official Military Personnel Files to the general public.
+Examples of information which may be available from Official Military Personnel Files without an unwarranted invasion of privacy include: name, service number, dates of service, branch of service, final duty status, final rank, assignments and geographical locations, military education level, awards and decorations, photograph, transcript of courts-martial trials and place of entrance and separation.